-At either of our two downtown Calgary locations, our Dental One dentists offer a range of options for sleep therapy and sleep apnea treatments, ranging from oral appliances and CPAP machines and in rare cases, surgery.
+At our Calgary location, our Dental One Bankers Hall dentists offer a range of options for sleep therapy and sleep apnea treatments, ranging from oral appliances and CPAP machines and in rare cases, surgery.

 What is Sleep Therapy?

-At Dental One, we use sleep therapy to treat the serious breathing disorder sleep apnea.
+At Dental One Bankers Hall, we use sleep therapy to treat the serious breathing disorder sleep apnea.
 This potentially life-threatening condition is distinguished by brief interruptions in breathing while a patient sleeps.

 The sound we recognize as snoring happens when your airway is partially blocked, causing the palatal tissues to vibrate.
 Obstructive sleep apnea occurs when the airway is completely blocked for specific periods of time.

 This condition can impact a patient's long-term health, and lead to heart problems.
 Our downtown Calgary dentists can recommend therapeutic options, including dental appliances, or surgical remedies for sleep apnea.
 We can help determine which option is right for you.